 James’s son, also James, born in 1803 started his working life as a shawl manufacturer but gave it up when he entered the Ferguslie Thread Factory.
 When his father retired in 1830 he and his brother Peter took over the business and formed the firm J & P Coats.

-By the 1880s competition between J & P Coats and Clark & Co. had become fierce because of the limited market but it was resolved amicably and the Central Agency was formed to represent their interests.
+By the 1880s competition between J & P Coats and Clark & Co. had become fierce but they decided to work together so the Central Agency was formed to represent their interests.
 In 1896 the two companies amalgamated.
-Jonas Brook of Meltham and James Chadwick and Brothers of Bolton then joined the combine to make it the largest thread manufacturer in the world.
+Jonas Brook of Meltham and James Chadwick and Brothers of Bolton then joined to make it the largest thread manufacturer in the world.

 The Paisley thread industry was thriving and by the 20th Century, over 10,000 people were employed in the huge mill complexes in Ferguslie and Seedhill.

 By 1986 the mills were starting to close and those that were still open had reduced their workforce drastically, mills were being demolished and housing estates sprang up in their place.

 The Old Paisley Society then began to collect artefacts, mill photographs and other memorabilia with the view to commemorating the thread industry in a Paisley Thread Museum.